SebastianErfort/notes_public/tech/ssh.md

 [assh](https://github.com/moul/assh) (I haven't tested it, didn't have the need yet)
 > A transparent wrapper that adds support for regex, aliases, gateways, dynamic hostnames, graphviz, json output, yaml configuration, and more to SSH.

+## Issues and Alternatives

+> [!tip]- For flaky connections or if changing networks in something you regular do, consider [mosh (mobile shell)](https://mosh.org/).
+> >Remote terminal application that allows **roaming**, supports **intermittent connectivity**, and provides intelligent **local echo** and line editing of user keystrokes.
+> >
+> >Mosh is a replacement for interactive SSH terminals.
+It's more robust and responsive, especially over Wi-Fi, cellular, and long-distance links.
+> >
+> >Mosh is free software, available for GNU/Linux, BSD, macOS, Solaris, Android, Chrome, and iOS.

 ## References